splunk/public-o11y-docs/gdi/opentelemetry/components/splunk-hec-exporter.rst

 .. note::

-  This component is included in the default configuration of the Splunk Distribution of the OpenTelemetry Collector when deploying in host monitoring (agent) mode.
+  This component is included in the default configuration of the Splunk Distribution of the OpenTelemetry Collector when deploying in host monitoring (agent) mode in the ``logs`` pipeline.
 See :ref:`otel-deployment-mode` for more information.

   For details about the default configuration, see :ref:`otel-configuration-ootb`.
 You can customize your configuration any time as explained in this document.

-By default, the Splunk Distribution of OpenTelemetry Collector includes the Splunk HEC exporter in the ``logs`` pipeline.

 Starting from version 0.81 of the Splunk Distribution of OpenTelemetry Collector, the default configuration includes an exporter for AlwaysOn Profiling data that is separate from the standard logs exporter.
 See :ref:`exclude-log-data`.

-.. note:: To send Splunk HEC data through a proxy, configure proxy settings as environment variables.
-See :ref:`configure-proxy-collector` for more information.
+Follow these steps to configure and activate the component:

+1. Deploy the Splunk Distribution of OpenTelemetry Collector to your host or container platform:

+  - :ref:`otel-install-linux`
+  - :ref:`otel-install-windows`
+  - :ref:`otel-install-k8s`

+2. Configure the exporter as described in this doc.
+3. Restart the Collector.

-Sample configurations
+Sample configuration
 ----------------------

 The following example shows a Splunk HEC exporter instance configured for a logs pipeline in the Collector configuration file: